 Universal Studios Hollywood is a movie studio.
 No, wait, it's a theme park, isn't it?
 It's both, with a backlot tour that's part behind-the-scenes tour and part pure entertainment.
 In the theme park, rides are based on the company's extensive film holdings, with the newest attractions lauded as some of the most innovative and fun of any theme park.
+Find out what's new at Universal Studios this year.

 Before you get to the main gate, check out ticket prices and ways to get discounts.
 With the best new theme park rides in Southern California to enjoy, you may want to stay overnight.
 Find a hotel nearby.